*I was invited to Janet’s List, for details on my gifting policy read my disclaimer.

 LB Beads: £12.00 -£80.00

-Unquie handmade Jewellery, made with fairtrade beads and other unique materials like glass.
+Unique handmade Jewellery, made with Fairtrade beads and other unique materials like glass.
 LB Beads has made some special pieces for Janet’s List store.
 The handmade pieces make for a one of a kind gift for someone who loves to make a statement with their jewellery.

 Catherine Marche: £30.00 – £395.00

 Fine Jewellery designer Catherine Marche creates beautiful and dainty pieces that can be stacked and worn individually for a subtle and minimal look.
 There is a mix of silvers, golds, gems and stones to choose from at Janet’s List Store.